 Gender, Feminism, and Geography Series

-This is the first book series to focus on the study of feminism and gender in geography.
+This book series focuses on the study of feminism and gender in geography.
 It spans several subdisciplines, emphasizing the role of gender and intersectional identity in politics, the economy, and human-environment interactions.
 The series editors hope to bring together disparate fields of scholarship that are both theoretically rich and empirically grounded in feminist methodologies.
 They are particularly interested in books that engage emergent areas such as intimate geopolitics, black geographies and indigenous studies, political ecology, animal geographies, participatory research methods, scholar activism, critical development studies, and sexuality studies.

 Series Editors: